TikZSZ/vfio-gpu-passthrough/README.md

 For my CPU, which has a total of 16 cores,  12 cores are already assigned to the guest.
 Since for my use case I use host for nothing while the guest is running, I decided to use 2 cores for Iothread, and emulator pinning.
 I intentionally left 2 cores (core 0 an 1) to host, because linux kernel priortises C0 for everything else the host does, and in our setup we have set kernel paramters to priortise interuputs on 1st Core.
 Im not using my 8E Cores because they are slow and could lead to stutters in VM.

 Before the *cputune* element add an *iothreads* element and specify number of io threads.
-For our use VM we are using SCSI driver which can only use 1 iothread so im specifying only 1.
+For our use VM we are using SCSI driver which can only use 1 iothread so im specifying only 1. `Refer wiki for more info`
 If you have multiple disks you can use multiple io threads one for each drive etc.

 Inside the *cpuelement* body, allocate threadpins for each *iothread* you have defined .
 Here is my configuration for this: